-British actor Albert Finney dies at 82
+From ‘Tom Jones’ to ‘Skyfall’: star Albert Finney dies at 82

 Soon some critics were hailing him as “the next Laurence Olivier” — a commanding presence who would light up the British stage.
 Britain’s pre-eminent theater critic, Kenneth Tynan, called the young Finney a “smoldering young Spencer Tracy” and warned established star Richard Burton about his prowess.
 In London, Finney excelled both in Shakespeare’s plays and in more contemporary offerings.

-Still, the young man seemed determine not to pursue conventional Hollywood stardom.
+Still, the young man seemed determined not to pursue conventional Hollywood stardom.
 After an extensive screen test, he turned down the chance to play the title role in director David Lean’s epic “Lawrence of Arabia,” clearing the way for fellow RADA graduate Peter O’Toole to take what became a career-defining role.

 But stardom came to Finney anyway in “Tom Jones” where he won over audiences worldwide with his good-natured, funny and sensual portrayal of an 18th-century English rogue.